Partron1/Tableau_Hands-on_Project/README.md

 The team shared with me some chart ideas although they knew I had my ideas too.
 They pointed to specifically in their call:

+**Chart 1:**
-**Chart 1:** Trend of Traffic Volume
+Trend of Traffic Volume

 ![Line chart](Line_chart.png)

+**Chart 2:**
-**Chart 2:** Traffic Volume: Day of The Month With Hourly Traffic Breakdown
+Traffic Volume: Day of The Month With Hourly Traffic Breakdown

 ![Heatmap](Heatmap.png)

+**Chart 3:**
-**Chart 3:** Traffic Volume By Weather Parttern
+Traffic Volume By Weather Parttern

 ![Bar Chart](Bar_chart.png)

+**Chart 4:**
-**Chart 4:** Traffic Volume on Holidays
+Traffic Volume on Holidays
+I created a new column for this section using the code **“if [Holiday] = "None" then null else "X" end”.** This created a column I used to make a chart that compares only holiday traffic.

 ![Bubble chart](Bubble_chart.png)

-- Holidays with highest traffic
-I created a new column for this section using the code **“if [Holiday] = "None" then null else "X" end”.** This created a column I used to make a chart that compares only holiday traffic.

 **Second Email:**
 Team supervisor-**Dashboard organization**